andreas-prouza/ibm-i-build-obi/README.md

   ![git-compare](docs/img/git-compare.jpg)

 * Extended source list(s)

+  Because sources are located in the IFS you may miss the source description text from PDM.

   * You can use a source list containing all sources and the related text description from the source files.
-  * Feel free to make your own (multiple) source lists for your projects.
+  * Create multiple source lists for different projects/areas.
-  To get a list of all your needed sources in each list.
+    You can also use it to filter your sources
   * Extend the list with further information like
     * Category
     * Link to wiki or ticket